 In the past, fluoride was generally used for infants and children ages 6 months and 16 years old to protect new teeth coming in and the development of permanent teeth.
 But new research shows, fluoride benefits people of all ages in preventing tooth decay.
 Topical fluoride is available in many tooth pastes and mouth rinses on the market today.
-It is also available at dental offices with a much higher level of fluoride.
+It is also available at professional dental offices, like Gendler Dental Center, with a much higher level of fluoride.
 It can be applied in the form of gels, foams or varnishes every 6 months or at the time of routine cleaning appointments.

 Once the fluoride is applied, it is quickly absorbed by teeth and stays in the mouth for some time.
 It is recommended not to eat or drink for 30 minutes following the application.